FrontendWebMisc/ProjectTracker/README.md

 *   **Real-time Dashboard:** Live statistics on team status (Active, Blocked, Partially Blocked, In Review).
 *   **Team Member Management:** Easily add and remove team members.
 *   **Individual Progress Tracking:** Track what each team member did yesterday, is doing today, any blockers they have, and any additional notes.
+*   **Task Tracking:** Track individual tasks for each team member with status and issue details.
 *   **Status Tracking:** Set a status for each team member (Active, Blocked, Partially Blocked, In Review).
 *   **AI-Ready Summaries:** Generate detailed daily and weekly summaries with a single click.
 The summaries are formatted to be easily pasted into an AI for further analysis.
 *   **Data Management:**